 The charge cost Jean-Christophe something, for he had to sacrifice to his duty his splendid afternoons in the fields.
 But he was proud of being treated as a man, and gravely fulfilled his task.
 He amused the children as best he could by showing them his games, and he set himself to talk to them as he had heard his mother talking to the baby.
 Or he would carry them in his arms, one after another, as he had seen her do; he bent under their weight, and clenched his teeth, and with all his strength clutched his little brother to his breast, so as to prevent his falling.
-The children always wanted to be carried-they were never tired of it; and when Jean-Christophe could do no more, they wept without ceasing.
+The children always wanted to be carried--they were never tired of it; and when Jean-Christophe could do no more, they wept without ceasing.
 They made him very unhappy, and he was often troubled about them.
 They were very dirty, and needed maternal attentions.
 Jean-Christophe did not know what to do.
 They took advantage of him.
 Sometimes he wanted to slap them, but he thought, "They are little; they do not know," and, magnanimously, he let them pinch him, and beat him, and tease him.
-Ernest used to howl for nothing; he used to oppose his whims.
+Ernest used to howl for nothing; he used to stamp his feet and roll about in a passion; he was a nervous child, and Louisa had bidden Jean-Christophe not to oppose his whims.
 As for Rodolphe, he was as malicious as a monkey; he always took advantage of Jean-Christophe having Ernest in his arms, to play all sorts of silly pranks behind his back; he used to break toys, spill water, dirty his frock, and knock the plates over as he rummaged in the cupboard.